Rey810/private-events/README.md

 3. User can sign in and attend events

 ## Skills Used/Gained
-1. Rails model associations
+1. Database Schema and data architecture
-2.
+2. Rails ActiveRecord Associations

 ## Site Function Goals:
     1. A user can create events